-As far as travel destinations go, it’s really hard to top Mexico.
+As far as travel destinations go, it’s really hard to top Mexico — a destination that can be visited year-round.
 Whether you’re into big cities, historic landmarks, natural wonders, colonial towns, or just chilling on the beach, there’s a place for you here.
 Playa del Carmen Mexico is one of the most popular places to visit in the country, and that’s exactly where we’re headed in this guide.

 Located just an hour south of the Cancun airport, Playa del Carmen is a popular choice for travelers in the region known as the Riviera Maya.
 It’s smaller than Cancun but still has all the amenities to make for a comfortable stay.
 Plus, it’s in a very convenient location for visiting places like Cozumel and Tulum.